Every year we cover over a vast territory gaining ground data. We use that information to fight to protect and preserve our wild horses

 Treatment of wild horses

 The only organization to take issues of inhumane treatment into a court room.
 We have won multiple rulings against inhumane treatment at roundups.
 From 1975-2015 the Bureau of Land Management (BLM) removed wild horses from the range without a humane handling policy.
-Our work was instrumental in created the first humane handling policy in history.
+Our work was instrumental in creating the first humane handling policy in history.
 Below are some examples:

 The first court orders in history against treatment of wild horses during capture.